FOR IMMEDIATE RELEASE

 THE JUSTICE FOR ABDIRAHMAN COALITION DEMANDS ANSWERS FOLLOWING PREFERENTIAL TREATMENT OF OFFICER CHARGED WITH MANSLAUGHTER

 (Ottawa ON – March 20, 2017) The Justice for Abdirhaman Coalition (Coalition) is demanding answers from the Attorney General of Ontario, Yasir Naqvi, following the preferential treatment of Constable Daniel Montsion.
-On March 6, 2017, the Special Investigations Unit concluded that Montsion was responsible for the brutal killing of Abdirahman Abdi, and thus he is facing charges of manslaughter, aggravated assault and assault with a weapon.
+On March 6, 2017, the Director of the Special Investigations Unit, caused charges to be laid against Constable Daniel Montsion for manslaughter, aggravated assault, and assault with a weapon.
+While the facts have not yet been established in the court of law, it is the Coalition’s view that Constable Montsion is responsible for the death of Abdirahman Abdi.
 The Coalition has been at the forefront in the calls for transparency, accountability, and justice in this case since Abdirahman’s death.

 Montsion was scheduled to appear in court on March 6, 2017, but was deemed a “no-show” for his bail hearing.
 This situation led to mass confusion and criticism concerning the treatment Montsion was afforded.
 Over the last week, there have been discussion and media attention concerning the special treatment afforded to Montsion by the authorities, including being released from the police station, and his failing to appear for a bail hearing, in connection with charges of manslaughter.